Karl-Horning/karl-style-guides/README.md

 - Keep examples accurate and templates usable.
 - Align terminology with real project usage.
 - Remove or revise outdated rules promptly.

 ---

+## 🧭 Adoption (teams)

+Start small:

+1. Copy the relevant files from `guides/` and `templates/`.
+1. Add the CI from `.github/workflows/lint.yml`.
+1. Announce the change and link these guides in your team wiki.
+1. Iterate — these are **living documents**; keep PRs small and focused.

+---